childsish/dynamic-yaml/README.md

 Due to the short amount of time I was willing to spend on working upon this, there are a few restrictions required for a valid YAML configuration file.

 * **Wild card strings must be surrounded by quotes.** Braces ('{' and '}') in a YAML file usually enclose a mapping object.
-However, braces are also used by the Pyhton string formatting syntax to enclode a reference.
+However, braces are also used by the Python string formatting syntax to enclose a reference.
 As there is no way to change either of these easily, strings that contain wildcards must be explicitly declared using single or double quotes to enclose them.
 * **Dependency resolution won't work inside sequences.** This probably wouldn't require too much more work, but I haven't needed it yet.
 * **Dependencies must be declared in the order that they are to be resolved.** This was also due to time constraints.
 In future, a fancy dependency resolution graph could be constructed, but at the moment, I think it works well as it is.